-When God first called me into missions I was a senior in college, and was in the middle of a rebellion against Him.
-This “calling” smacked me in the face because I wasn't actually living a life sold out for Jesus - I was living in compromise and rebellion.
-I was in no spiritual condition to serve Him anywhere except on my knees in tears.
-My knees hit the floor often that year.
-I made a lot of stupid mistakes, but it still didn’t stop God from calling me to His greater purposes.
+When God first called me into ministry I was a senior in college.
+This "calling" unexpectedly smacked me in the face because I wasn't actually living a life sold out for Jesus - I was living in compromise and rebellion.
+I was in no spiritual condition to minister within a local church let alone in a foreign country.
+I made a lot of stupid mistakes those first few years, but it still didn't stop God from calling me to His greater purposes.

-I was sort of like a “Peter,” but definitely worse.
+I was sort of like a modern day "Peter," but definitely worse.

-For months I fought with God about all of this.
+For months I fought with God about my calling.
 I was angry that He was sending me to some foreign country I had no desire to go to, and it felt like He was ruining my life.

 I had plans of my own.
-I was about to graduate college, and run toward my goals.
-I wanted to succeed in my career and make a lot of money – You know… the American dream… the normal thing to do.
-While processing all of this, I was plagued by the question,
+I was about to graduate college and I wanted to run toward my goals.
+I wanted to succeed in my career and make a lot of money - You know... the American dream... the normal thing to do?
+While processing all of this, I was plagued by this question:

 What is normal?

 Think about it, why does normalcy have to be to get a degree, get a good job, get married and start a family?
-I decided that if I wanted to whole heartedly follow Jesus wherever then I needed to stop embracing the normalcy of the world, and start embracing the normal Christian life.
+I decided that if I wanted to wholeheartedly follow Jesus wherever then I needed to stop embracing the normalcy of the world, and start embracing the normal Christian life.
 That is, to actually do what Jesus said to do.

 Easier said than done.

-If you are considering entering the mission field, people will undoubtedly think you are the most insane and delusional person on the planet.
+When you take this radical step of obedience, people will undoubtedly think you are the most insane and delusional person on the planet.

 Their words will sting, and you might be tempted to believe some of those lies, but remember that you are nothing that they say you are.

-Oftentimes, people’s hateful remarks are only a byproduct of their own hurts, frustrations, and misunderstandings of who God is.
-In other instances, people really are genuinely worried about you, but don’t know how to vocalize their concerns without a temper.
-Your decision can be a lot for some people to take in.
+The hateful remarks of others are only a byproduct of their own hurts, frustrations, and misunderstandings of who God is.
+Love them anyway.
+Your decision to step into ministry or to fully surrender your life to Jesus can be a lot for some people to take in.
 Give them some time.
-They may never understand, but chances are they will learn to accept it.
+They may never understand, but chances are they will learn to accept it and hopefully embrace it.

-No matter the occasion for hurtful words or interactions, you do not have to wear their words like a coat.
+Do not wear their words like a coat.
 Instead, clothe yourself with truth of who God says you are.

 Remember that when you are in the fire and you are feeling the burn, that there is always a better way...

 A better way to deal with conflict